-24.4 Deduction of annual leave
+25.7 Deduction of annual leave

-For each period of annual leave taken by an employee the ordinary hours of rostered shifts that would have been worked by the employee will be deducted from the employee's accrued annual leave entitlement.
+For each period of annual leave taken the ordinary hours of rostered shifts that would have been worked by an employee will be deducted from the employee's accrued annual leave entitlement.

-24.5 Amount of annual leave to be taken
+25.8 Amount of annual leave to be taken

-Unless otherwise agreed between the employer and employee, annual leave will be given and taken in not more than 3 periods, one of which will be of at least 3 weeks' duration.
+Unless otherwise agreed between the employer and employee, annual leave will be given and taken in not more than three periods, one of which will be of at least three weeks' duration.